 In fact, it fits the bill if you’re just looking for a delicious dinner that you can get on the table in under an hour.
 Around here, I make sausage and peppers about once a month, and my family devours this meal.
 (I make enough for leftovers, too!)

-All you need to do is place your sausage in a baking pan (a dark roasting pan is ideal for caramelizing), add sliced peppers and onions, drizzle everything with olive oil, and add salt, pepper and garlic powder.
+All you need to do is place your sausage in a baking pan (a dark roasting pan is ideal for caramelizing, but a half sheet pan will do.)
+Add sliced peppers and onions, drizzle everything with olive oil, and add salt, pepper and garlic powder.
 Then you’ll bake it uncovered, turning over the sausage and stirring around the vegetables just past the halfway point.
-Here’s a shot of my loaded pan before baking.

 When it’s just my family, and I don’t have much time, I roast the sausage and peppers at 400 degrees for 45 minutes, which will get everything caramelized pretty quickly.
 Even a few of the onions will start to blacken (we like that.)
 For parties, I cut each sausage in half for smaller portions and then bake everything at 375 degrees for 90 minutes.